danyshaanan/tcmount/README.md

 * Add flag to skip dry-run and/or prompt
 * Write tests
 * Consider implementing **nsryc restore** for restoring unlinked links from the trash
+* Add a command to reassign ids in ~/.nsyrc